matthewcornell/peepweather/README.md

     - the integrate it with the existing android/iOS calendars (shade the background of your calendar's hourly blocks with flying condition colors). could see my actual appointments etc while being able to see flying conditions at a glance (and schedule everything for red times!)

+# Feature Requests: Future
+- colors: a gradient of each color to indicate really low wind (0-3,3-6,6-9), etc. that way we can really know a 1mph day vs 9 mph day?

 # Above includes suggestions and comments from forum postings on 2015-01-19